Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Experiments

-For empirical evaluation, we fix the subclass sampling rate at $a = 0.5$ in the source domain and systematically vary the remaining subclass inclusion rates by setting either $b = 0.5$ with $c \in \{0.1, 0.2, \ldots, 0.9\}$, or $c = 0.5$ with $b \in \{0.1, 0.2, \ldots, 0.9\}$.
+For empirical evaluation, we fix the subclass sampling rate at $a = 0.7$ in the source domain and systematically vary the remaining subclass inclusion rates by setting either $b = 0.5$ with $c \in \{0.1, 0.2, \ldots, 0.9\}$, or $c = 0.5$ with $b \in \{0.1, 0.2, \ldots, 0.9\}$.
 For each configuration, the data generation process is repeated 50 times to account for sampling variability.
 We assess performance using two widely adopted classification metrics: accuracy and F$_1$ score.
-Figure~\ref{fig:plot1} presents boxplots summarizing the distribution of these metrics across repetitions for our proposed estimators $\wh\eta_1(\x)$ and $\wh\eta(\x)$, alongside benchmark estimators $\wh\xi_1(\x)$ and $\wh\xi(\x)$.
-The results demonstrate that the proposed methods consistently outperform the benchmarks in both accuracy and F$_1$ score, suggesting enhanced robustness to structured subpopulation missingness in the unsupervised domain adaptation setting.
-Due to the space limitations, additional results are provided in Appendix~\ref{add:real}.
+Figure~\ref{fig:plot07} presents boxplots summarizing the distributions of the metrics across repeated experiments for our proposed estimator $\wh\eta(\x)$ and the two naive estimators $\wh\xi(\x)$ and $\wh\gamma(\x)$.
+The left panel shows the results based on features extracted by ResNet-18, while the right panel shows the results based on features extracted by ViT-16.
+We also reduce the proportion $a$ from $0.7$ to $0.5$ and $0.3$, and similarly demonstrate the results in Figure~\ref{fig:plot05} and Figure~\ref{fig:plot03}, respectively.